 In part one of this two-part series, James Lehman explains why kids change so much during adolescence, and he warns us about the sudden changes of which every parent needs to be aware.

 Whether we like it or not, kids change.
-Their behavior, their attitudes, their likes and dislikes: these shifts can be seen throughout childhood.
+Their behaviour, their attitudes, their likes and dislikes: these shifts can be seen throughout childhood.
 But the biggest changes—and the hardest for most families to deal with—are the ones that occur when kids enter pre-adolescence and adolescence.
 As the old saying goes, “the only thing that is constant in life is change,” and children are no exception from the rule.
 Sometimes the change from childhood to the pre-teen and teen years can appear to be quite drastic.
 Kids can quite suddenly lose interest in the things they used to play with, and it can take parents by surprise.
 It may seem like one day your child is playing with dolls or trucks, and the next, they want to wear nail polish and make-up and to have a cell phone.
 And we’ve all known kids who aren’t really interested in clothes, but then all of a sudden, they start caring about how they look.
-Sometimes these shifts in style or attitude happen for social reasons—children reach a certain age where they want to be accepted by the other kids and they don’t want to be left out or teased.
+Sometimes these shifts in style or attitude happen for social reasons—children reach a certain age where they want to be accepted by the other kids and they don't want to be left out or teased.
 Or maybe they’ve hit puberty and have started caring about the opposite sex.

 “Understand that it's the rapidity of the change that should get our attention and make us curious.”